Michael A. Gray, LCSW, MFA

 As a Licensed Clinical Social Worker in the State of New York, I also offer supervision services to those seeking licensing hours.
 I completed SIFI Training at Hunter College and have experience in providing clinical supervision to other clinicians.
 I believe that supervision should be affordable and understand the process of licensing so I offer supervision at $75 per 45-minute consultation session, but this fee can also be negotiable.

-I am also periodically involved in a group supervision with fellow practitioners that I coordinate and anyone participating in individual supervision is welcome to join this group.
+I am also periodically involved in a group supervision with fellow practitioners that I coordinate and anyone participating in individual supervision is welcome to join this group during times it is running.

 TREATMENT EXPERIENCE